NBISweden/development-guidelines/README.md

 fixed group of reviewers for a project would minimize the need for this step.
 This may be done in a face-to-face meeting, on Slack, or in any other way that is convenient.
-It’s also possible for the author to leave comments on GitHub (in addition to the meta-comments that the commit messages themselves already provide)
+It's also possible for the author to leave comments on GitHub (in addition to the meta-comments that the commit messages themselves already provide)
     * With the pull request.
     * On separate commits (?).
     * On separate lines in the commits.

-6. If there’s more than one reviewer, one of the reviewers is designated as the "main" reviewer.
+6. If there's more than one reviewer, one of the reviewers is designated as the "main" reviewer.
 This reviewer will later do one extra thing (see below).